dawelab/CDH_Distribution_In_Maize/1_ProcessData/README.md

 These scripts process the data from doi:10.1038/ng.3784 from demultiplex qualified reads to .fastq files that TASSEL can accept.
 TASSEL requires fastq files be named in a specific way and the reads cannot be shorter than 64 bp.
+Then they produce a key and metadata file from all data sources.

 ## 1. Process data
 1. Filter the qualified reads from doi:10.1038/ng.3784 to only reads that are 64 bp or longer.